Sense-Studios/VirtualMixerProject-depricated/README.md

 </html>

 ```
+See it al wired up on [CodePen](https://codepen.io/xangadix/pen/zewydR).

-The most basic mixer setup is laid out hereunder in ASCII art:
+So here is what happens; the most basic mixer setup is laid out hereunder in ASCII art:

 ```
     ____________     ____________   <--- src: somefile.mp4